oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Creating Txn-Tokens

 ### Initial Creation
-Txn-Tokens are typically created when a workload is invoked using an endpoint that is externally visible, and is authorized using a separate mechanism, such as an OAuth {{RFC6749}} access token or an OpenID Connect {{OpenIdConnect}} ID token.
+Txn-Tokens are typically created when a workload is invoked using an endpoint that is externally visible, and is authorized using a separate mechanism, such as an OAuth {{RFC6749}} access token.
 This workload then performs an OAuth 2.0 Token Exchange {{RFC8693}} to obtain a Txn-Token.
 To do this, it invokes a special Token Service (the Txn-Token Service) and provides context that is sufficient for it to generate a Txn-Token.
 The context information provided to the Txn-Token Service MAY include:

 * The external authorization token (e.g., the OAuth access token)
+* An internally generated JWT representing the subject of the request
 * Parameters that are required to be bound for the duration of this call
 * Additional context, such as the incoming IP address, User Agent information, or other context that can help the Txn-Token Service to issue the Txn-Token